Tag: Abortion rights

 Valentina Magnanti was forced to abort her dead foetus in a toilet in Rome’s Sandro Pertini hospital, abandoned by all medical staff and with only her husband to assist her.
 This is what can happen when medical staff are allowed to follow their “consciences” and refuse to participate in abortions.

 She has a rare genetically transmitted disease, but she couldn’t get tested early in her pregnancy because of a horrible law passed by the Berlusconi government in 2004.
-She … Read the rest
+She had to wait until the fifth month, only to find out that the fetus did indeed have the disease.

 Thousands of people got together in Madrid today to voice their opposition to government plans to take away abortion rights.